RoyalFamilyNFT/WhitePaper/README.md

 3. Improvement: Your information will improve with each session<br>
 4. Awareness: Aware of Up-to-date events in the world of Metaverse and crypto currency<br>
 5. Knowledge: Your meetings are held at the highest level of knowledge.
 You publish experiences and gain experiences from your roommates<br>
+6. GOD: God is a guide in all meetings and may have ideas

 <h3><b>• When do rooms become active?</b></h3>